So. I already covered 10 advantages of alopecia in my previous post. But it looks like that list wasn’t quite exhaustive!

 Ever singed your hair on a candle?
 Well, happy days – because you’ll never have to smell your own burnt strands again!

 Note: Sunburn is an issue, though.
 So pay attention to the wise words of this song.
+Or cover up with a headscarf instead.

-Luckily, I’m a trustworthy gal so nothing was suspect.
-But still.
 Same goes for people checking wristbands into festivals.
 My bald noggin and I can sail on through.

 ’Nuff said.